Mayada-Ahmed/Academic/README.md

 Online Website for courses using ASP.Net Core

 # Notes
-We still working on this site
+- We still working on this site
+Database sql server 2019

+admin: ali
+	ALIali123@

+Instuctor: Mahmoud
+	Mahmoud12@A

+Student: rami
+	ALIali123@

 # Getting Started
 - Clone the repository using the command git clone `https://github.com/Mayada-Ahmed/Academic.git` and checkout the `main` branch.